 In addition to the effect of increased temperatures, precipitation is expected to increase over the next several decades.
-Average annual precipitation is projected to increase in the region by 0-10% by the 2020s and 5-10% by the 2050s.
+Average annual precipitation is projected to increase in the region by 0 to 10 percent by the 2020s and 5 to 10 percent by the 2050s.
 Most of the additional precipitation is expected to come during the winter months (New York City Panel on Climate Change [NPCC] 2013).
 Although precipitation is expected to increase, extreme precipitation is the most likely concern for New Jersey.
 Extreme precipitation has the potential to cause significant flooding and in the winter produce heavy snowfall.
-While exact projections are not available, it is estimated that the New York City region will see an increase of 10% to 25% of the frequency of intense precipitation events (Sustainable Jersey Climate Change Adaptation Task Force 2013).
+While exact projections are not available, it is estimated that the New York City region will see an increase of 10 percent to 25 percent of the frequency of intense precipitation events (Sustainable Jersey Climate Change Adaptation Task Force 2013).